Money can be a painful distraction when illness hits a family.

 He was subsequently placed on the transplant waiting list and advised he could face a five-year wait for a deceased organ donation, unless a compatible family member willing to donate could be found.

-Reducing the financial stress
+Facing financial stress

 Aside from health, the secondary fear for many couples in this situation is the financial stress resulting from an out-of-work partner’s loss of income.
+According to the most recent Household Expenditure Survey by the Australian Bureau of Statistics, households reporting financial stress are steadily increasing, with 15% (or 1.3 million) of Australian households indicating financial stress.

 "We were so fortunate he was eligible, despite his medical history.
-After he stopped working he had to wait three months and then he was able to receive 75 per cent of his salary.
+After he stopped working he had to wait three months and then he was able to receive 75 per cent of his salary.”

 "We felt so surprised and lucky.
 We don’t have children but we had our mortgage and all the normal liabilities and expenses people have.
 I managed to keep working for most of the year but it would have been a nightmare for us financially if Adam hadn’t had that cover."

-"Adam and his mum both went in at 10.30am and I didn’t hear anything until 10pm that night," Smith says.
+"Adam and his mum both went in at 10.30am and I didn’t hear anything until 10pm that night," Ellie says.
 "The whole day I was so anxious – panicking.
 I hadn’t heard anything from the doctors and you just don’t know if no news is good news or bad news."

 Getting back on his feet

-"He’s definitely very tired but he will keep pushing through,” Smith says.
+"He was definitely very tired but he will keep pushing through,” Smith says.
 “He has a lot of motivation – he’s like, 'I’m not going to give up'."

 *Based on a personal story told by an ANZ staff member.
 Names have been changed to protect identity.